Appeals of OWC Court Decisions in Louisiana Workers Compensation

 A party must request oral argument before Louisianas Courts of Appeal, if it desires oral argument, because oral argument is no longer automatic.
 Generally speaking, appellants usually want oral argument, while appellees usually do not; but even if one party requests oral argument, both sides get the chance to argue.

 Last, a workers compensation insurance company who appeals a decision of a workers compensation Judge must secure a bond, and an order for physical therapy or a work hardening program shall not be suspended while an appeal is pending.

-In fact, regardless of whether the judgment of the workers compensation judge is in favor of the employer or the employee, when the judge finds that further delay for surgery would, more likely than not, result in death, permanent disability, or irreparable injury to the claimant, any appeal of the judgment shall be entitled to preference and priority and handled on an expedited basis.
+In fact, regardless of whether the judgment of the workers compensation Judge is in favor of the employer or the employee, when the Judge finds that further delay for surgery would, more likely than not, result in death, permanent disability, or irreparable injury to the employee, any appeal of the judgment shall be entitled to preference and priority and handled on an expedited basis.

 Essentially, this means that the record shall be prepared and filed within 15 days of the granting of the order of appeal and the court of appeal shall hear the case within 30 days after the filing of the appellee's brief.